Stepfox/dawn/readme.txt

 = Full Site Editing (FSE) Theme =

-As a modern Full Site Editing (FSE) block theme, 'Buzzed' utilizes block templates.
+As a modern Full Site Editing (FSE) block theme, 'Dawn' utilizes block templates.
 The standard WordPress functions wp_head(), wp_footer(), and body_class() are handled automatically by the WordPress core during the rendering of these templates and do not need to be called manually.

 == Screenshots ==